eXascaleInfolab/PyExPool/README.md

 The main purpose of this single-file module is the **asynchronous execution of modules and external executables with cache / parallelization tuning and automatic balancing of the worker processes for the in-RAM computations**.
 In case asynchronous execution of the *Python functions* is required and usage of external dependences is not a problem, or automatic jobs scheduling for in-RAM computations is not required, then more handy and straightforward approach is to use [Pebble](https://pypi.python.org/pypi/Pebble) library.

-The load balancing is enabled when global variables `_LIMIT_WORKERS_RAM` and `_CHAINED_CONSTRAINTS` are set, jobs categories and relative size (if known) specified.
-The balancing is performed to use as much RAM and CPU resources as possible performing in-RAM computations and meeting timeout, memory limit and CPU cache (processes affinity) constraints.
-Large executing jobs are rescheduled for the later execution with less number of worker processes after the completion of smaller jobs.
+The **load balancing** is enabled when global variables `_LIMIT_WORKERS_RAM` and `_CHAINED_CONSTRAINTS` are set, jobs `.category` and relative `.size` (if known) specified.
+The balancing is performed to use as much RAM and CPU resources as possible performing in-RAM computations and meeting the specified timeout, memory limit and CPU cache (processes affinity) constraints.
+Large executing jobs are rescheduled for the later execution with less number of worker processes after completion of the smaller jobs.
 The number of workers is reduced automatically (balanced) on the jobs queue processing.
-It is recommended to add jobs in the order of the increasing memory/time complexity if possible to reduce the number of worker process terminations for the jobs execution postponing on rescheduling.
+It is recommended to add jobs in the order of the increasing memory/time complexity if possible to reduce the number of worker processes terminations on jobs execution postponing (rescheduling).

 \author: (c) Artem Lutov <artem@exascale.info>
+\license:  Apache License, Version 2.0
 \organizations: [eXascale Infolab](http://exascale.info/), [Lumais](http://www.lumais.com/), [ScienceWise](http://sciencewise.info/)
 \date: 2017-06